keboola/keboola-as-code-templates/hubspot-to-snowflake/v0/src/README.md

-## All possible included components' configurations:

-Hubspot DS -> TR1 -> TR2 -> TR3 -> DD -> FLOW

-### DS: Data Source [IN-CRM-HUBSPOT]

-HubSpot data is extracted with this data source.
-In this incremental update the data source is taking the following data: companies, activities, lists, owners, contacts, deals and pipelines.

-### TR1: Transformation1: Input Tables Creation [IN-CRM-HUBSPOT]

-In this Transformation, NULL values are populated in the output tables in case there are missing columns required for the following Transformations.
-If these columns are not present, they are added to the output tables.

-### TR2: Transformation2: Main [IN-CRM-HUBSPOT]

-From Hubspot data, the second transformation creates an output CRM data model (set of output tables).
-There are three phases to the transformation.
-In the first phase of the process, 3 tables are created (out_company, out_contact, out_employee).
-Second phase creates an opportunity table by combining other tables (pipelines, stages, out_employee, deals_companies, out_company).
-The third phase then creates the out_activity table using the first contact/opportunity/employee IDs from the activities by joining the table; this also outputs a pairing table for opportunities and contacts are created.

-### TR3: Transformation3: Snapshots [IN-CRM-HUBSPOT]

-The final snapshots are generated from the auxiliary tables.

-### DD: Data Destination [OUT-CRM-SNOWFLAKE]
+The process is simple.
+We will guide you through it, and, when needed, ask you to provide your credentials, select a date range, and authorize the source and destination components.

+## The flow, in a nutshell
+First, the HubSpot CRM source component will collect data from your HubSpot account (companies, deals, activities, lists, owners, contacts, and pipelines).

+We then add NULL values if any columns are missing, and create an output CRM data model (a set of output tables).

-The data destination loads data into a Snowflake database.
+The data will be written into a Snowflake database via the Snowflake destination component.

-### FLOW: Flow [HUBSPOT-TO-SNOWFLAKE]

-The Flow runs HubSpot CRM data source, three snowflake transformations and snowflake data destination.

-## Business Data Model
+Finally, you will schedule and run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
+The source component, all data manipulations, and the Snowflake destination component, will be processed.